-Applications filed to obtain Special Temporary Authority (STA) in the services described in 47 C.F.R. §1.913(d) may be filed electronically, or manually.
+Applications filed to obtain Special Temporary Authority (STA) in the services described in 47 C.F.R. §1.913(d) must be filed electronically.

 Special Temporary Authority (STA)

 The Federal Communications Commission (FCC) grants Special Temporary Authority (STA) to permit immediate or temporary operation of certain radio facilities during emergencies or other urgent conditions.
-Few radio services can file manually, most are required to file electronically, refer to 47 C.F.R. § 1.913 for electronic filing requirements.
+Radio services are required to file electronically, refer to 47 C.F.R. § 1.913 for electronic filing requirements.

 STA may be granted in the following circumstances:

 - In emergency situations, such as natural disasters;

 - To permit restoration or relocation of existing facilities to continue communication service;